DawidPerkowskiGit/DP_Exchange_Currency_App_NG/README.md

 ## More detailed information about modules

+Users now are able to:
+- view table of latest currency exchange rates, based on Euro
+- view list of available currencies

 Users will be able to:
-- view table of latest currency exchange rates
 - view line charts of currency rates in specified time scope
 - compare exchange rates of few currencies
 - specify the exchange date and base currency